 Use of Research Funds Policy – outlines the requirements for the effective, economical and efficient use of OHTN funds and for reporting on their use.

 Conflict of Interest Policy – these policies allow researchers to engage in the work of the OHTN while being transparent about real and perceived conflicts of interest.

 Plain Language Summary Guidelines – guidance for researchers in preparing this portion of their reporting requirements.

 Scientific review of research proposals

-OHTN uses a two-stage process of peer review to assess proposals submitted to the Impact Focused Research Program, and has a standing committee to review applications for community-based research and evaluation funding.
+OHTN uses a two-stage process of peer review to assess proposals submitted to the HIV Endgame Research Funding Program, and has a standing committee to review applications for community-based research and evaluation funding.
 Proposals are assessed for relevance and potential impact, as well as scientific and technical merit.